15 Things To Do on a Family Vacation to Virginia Beach

 Location: 758 Independence Blvd.

-When it rains, it’s fun to kill a few hours at the movie theater.
+When it rains, it’s nice to kill a few hours at the movie theater.
 Virginia Beach has many movie theaters, but more places are popping up that double as a movie theater and restaurant.
-Beach Movie Bistro used to be a regular movie theater.
-Now, they will serve you dinner as you watch the movie.
+Cinema Cafe allows you to order a dinner to eat as you're watching the latest blockbuster.